 - To continue building Jenie Gao Studio as an anti-racist organization, such as through the JGS internship / apprenticeship program that is committed to fair pay and diverse hiring as a way to dismantle systemic barriers within the arts.

-- To continue using my platforms and arts advocacy writing to bring attention to inequity and challenges faced especially by artists of color and black artists, women, LGBTQ+, and underrepresented voices, and what needs to change in this field.
+- To continue using my platforms and arts advocacy writing to bring attention to inequity and challenges faced especially by artists of color, Black artists, Indigenous artists, womxn, LGBTQ+, the working class, and historically excluded voices, and what needs to change in this field.

 What does it mean to do the work of anti-racism in the arts?

 As artists and arts professionals, we need to be critical of the ways in which our work can help or hurt the causes of diversity and equity.
 I put forth the following as challenges for myself and to my colleagues and the arts industry at large.

 - Representation Matters, and It’s Inequity All the Way Down: US art museum collections are mostly white and mostly male.
 Women of color collectively make up less than half of one percent of museum collections.
 Black men make up 1%.
 Hispanic/Latinx men make up 2.6%.
 Asian men make up 7.5%.
 There are no reported statistics on what percentage of POC representation is international artists versus American-born POC.
 Collectively, artists of color make up 11.5% of US art museum collections.
 The racial and gender disparities within that 11.5% tell an even more important story.
 For too long, Diversity & Inclusion has been a token project, with the goal of checking the easiest box.
 We need to stop promoting the simple narrative of diversity and commit to one that is nuanced, intersectional, and truly equitable.